zaboople/essay/Software/Agile.md

   1. The first is 4 rather vague, pithy introductory aphorisms.
   2. The [second](https://agilemanifesto.org/principles.html) is 12 brief principles specifying a little more detail.

-The 4 aphorisms are the first sign of trouble, phrased in the style of _this over that_: Most notable are that "Working software" is more important than "comprehensive documentation", and "responding to change" is more important than "following a plan".
+The 4 aphorisms are the first sign of trouble, phrased in the style of _this over that_: Most notable are that "Working software over comprehensive documentation", and "Responding to change over following a plan".
 We might take this to mean:

   - You don't need documentation
   - You don't need a plan